-3. Parks, open fields, forested lands, and wetland resources, subject to the limitations set forth in §9.6.5.2.2.C.6; or
+3. Parks, open fields, forested lands, and wetland resources; or

-4. Stormwater detention areas designed and available for use as an integral part of the greenway trails and footpaths.
+4. Stormwater detention areas.

 3. Lighting.

-A. General Lighting Standards.
-Lighting within all portions of the BHOD site shall follow Dark Sky provisions as established by the International Dark-Sky Association (IDA) to the extent practicable, as well as the following requirements.
+A. General Exterior Lighting Standards.
+All new exterior lighting shall follow Dark Sky provisions as established by the International Dark-Sky Association (IDA) to the extent practicable, as well as the following requirements.

-1. Lighting fixtures shall be appropriately chosen for the entirety of the BHOD.
-There shall be consistency in creating a unifying scheme of illumination that is appropriate to the scale of the street and the level of evening activity.

-2. Lamp styles shall be compatible throughout the site and should not be mixed along any street.
+1. Lighting fixtures shall, to the extent feasible, be consistent within each district of the BHOD.

-3. Light fixtures shall be downcast or low cut-off fixtures to prevent glare and light pollution.
+2. Light fixtures shall be downcast or low cut-off fixtures to prevent glare and light pollution.

-4. In order to conserve energy and reduce long-term costs, energy-efficient lamps shall be used for all lighting.
+4. In order to conserve energy and reduce long-term costs, energy-efficient lamps shall be used.

-B. Light Levels.
-All outdoor lighting should be IDA-Approved fixtures.

-C. Street Lighting.

-1. A combination of pedestrian-scaled street light fixtures and intersection street light fixtures may be required to ensure a well-lit street and to establish a unifying element along the street.
-Pedestrian-scaled fixtures shall be used on all streets, except alleys.
-Intersection-scaled lighting may be used in addition to pedestrian-scaled lights where necessary.

-2. Street lights shall be aligned with street tree placement (generally between 2.5 feet and 4 feet from curb face).
-Placement of fixtures shall be coordinated with the organization of sidewalks, landscaping, street trees, building entries, curb cuts, and signage,

-3. Light fixtures shall be closely spaced to provide appropriate levels of illumination.

-4. The height of light fixtures shall be kept low (generally not taller than 14 feet) to promote a pedestrian scale and to minimize light spill to adjoining properties.

-5. Light poles may include armature that allows for the hanging of banners or other amenities (e.g., hanging flower baskets, artwork).

-6. All street lighting fixtures shall be full cutoff.
+[Note to Draft: Street Lighting was deleted as this would be addressed on any new streets through the Subdivision Regulations]

-D. Parking Lot Lighting.
+B. Parking Lot Lighting in New Parking Lots.

 1. All fixtures shall be full cutoff, downward facing.

-2. Light fixtures located within the interior area of a parking lot shall not exceed 30 feet in height.
-Light fixtures located along the perimeter edge of a parking area within 50 feet of a property line shall not exceed 16 feet.
+2. If necessary to mitigate effects on properties outside of the BHOD, light fixtures located within the interior area of a parking lot shall not exceed 30 feet in height and light fixtures located within 50 feet of the perimeter boundary of the BHOD shall not exceed 16 feet.

-E. Pedestrian Walkway Lighting.
+E. Lighting Along New Pedestrian Walkways.

-1. Light fixtures located along pedestrian walkways adjacent to parking lots shall not exceed 16 feet in height.
+1. If necessary to mitigate effects on properties outside the BHOD, light fixtures located along pedestrian walkways adjacent to parking lots shall not exceed 16 feet in height.

-2. Light fixtures located along internal pedestrian walkways or paths not adjacent to a parking area shall not exceed 10 feet in height.
+2. If necessary to mitigate effects on properties outside the BHOD, light fixtures located along internal pedestrian walkways or paths not adjacent to a parking area shall not exceed 10 feet in height.

-F. Building and Security Lighting.
+F. Lighting on New Buildings and Security Lighting.

 1. All exterior building or security lighting must be full cutoff, shielded, and/or angled downward to focus the light only on the intended doorway or walkway as necessary.